joakim/kay/README.md

 `receiver` `message with an (argument)`

 The message is a sequence of words that may contain arguments (evaluated as expressions).
 The message forms a signature that the receiving cell's receptors are matched against.
-The message ends when a flow operator, line comment, end of evaluation (right parenthesis) or end of line is encountered.
+The message ends when a binary operator, line comment, end of evaluation (right parenthesis) or end of line is encountered.

 For example, to log to the console: